 Health Data Privacy Notice

-This Health Data Privacy Notice ("Notice") explains Hollis Health LLC's role when we handle protected health information ("PHI") on behalf of independently licensed physicians, partner laboratories, or other healthcare providers that qualify as Covered Entities under HIPAA.
+This Health Data Privacy Notice ("Notice") explains Hollis Health LLC's role when we handle health information that you share with Hollis Health or authorize independent licensed physicians, laboratories, imaging providers, or other healthcare providers to share with us for coaching, dashboard, and care-coordination purposes.

 This Notice is narrower than our general Privacy Policy.
-It is intended to address PHI that Hollis Health may receive, maintain, display, or transmit in Business Associate or similar service-provider workflows for clinical partners.
+It is intended to address health information that Hollis Health may receive, maintain, display, or transmit in coordination workflows involving independent providers.

-This Notice does not serve as a Notice of Privacy Practices ("NPP") for Hollis Health or for any clinical partner.
+This Notice does not serve as a Notice of Privacy Practices ("NPP") for Hollis Health or for any independent provider.
+Hollis Health is not a medical provider and does not practice medicine.
 Each independently licensed physician, laboratory, or other Covered Entity remains responsible for its own NPP and its own direct clinical privacy obligations.

 1.2 Limited Scope.
-This Notice applies only to PHI handled in those partner-clinical workflows.
+This Notice applies only to health information handled in those coordination workflows.
 Information you provide directly to Hollis Health through consumer-facing wellness features may be governed by our general Privacy Policy and by laws other than HIPAA.

 1.3 No Direct Clinical Practice Representation.
 Nothing in this Notice means that Hollis Health is itself your physician or a Covered Entity for all Services.
 Hollis Health's role depends on the workflow and the relationship under which the information was collected or received.